Étienne Dolet: Inquisition and trial

 Bronze statue of Etienne Dolet by Ernest Guilbert, Place Maubert, Paris.
 A political demonstration is visible in the photo at the base of the statue, which was a favorite location for protests by Parisian militants in the late 19th and early 20th centuries.
 Inaugurated in 1889, the statue was melted down for metal in support of the war effort by the Nazis in 1942.

-Dolet's publication of religious works attracted the attention of the inquisitor Matthew Ory in 1542.
+Dolet's publication of religious works attracted the attention of the inquisitor Matthieu Ory in 1542.
 In August of that year, he was incarcerated in the prison of Lyon, accused of being the author of pernicious works and of not believing in the immortality of the soul.
 Convicted of having printed certain of these pernicious works, eating meat during Lent and claiming to prefer the sermon to the mass, he appealed to the Parliament of Paris, which had him transferred from the prisons of Roanne to the Conciergerie where he remained for 15 months.
 He obtained a new pardon thanks to the intervention of the Bishop of Tulle, Pierre Duchâtel and returned to Lyon.

 He was imprisoned a second time in 1544, after the discovery of bundles of heretical books bearing his printer's mark.
 However, he managed to escape and took refuge in Piedmont, Italy.
 He imprudently returned to France because he thought he could print letters in Lyon to appeal to the justice of the King of France, the Queen of Navarre and the Parliament of Paris.
 It was in these circumstances that he published the 'Second Hell,' a collection of letters addressed to the powerful and intended to be a defense against his accusers.
 These letters were followed by two translations of Plato, the Axiochus and a translation of the Hipparchus (also apocryphal), subtitled “on lust and affection to gain”.

 His third trial examined the affair of the bundles of heretical books.
 This trial may have been the result of a plot almost certainly organised by competing master printers from Lyon.
 The inquisitors focused on a passage of his translation of the Axochius: “After death, you will be nothing at all”.
 Dolet embellished his translation by adding the words “du tout” (at all).
 The theology faculty of the Sorbonne saw this as proof of Dolet's heresy: he does not believe in the immortality of the soul.

-On August 2, 1546, Parlement pronounced a death sentence for Dolet, citing "blasphemy, sedition and 'exposition' of banned and damnable books" and condemned him to be hung and then burned with his books until his body was "converted into ashes".
+On August 2, 1546, Parlement pronounced a death sentence for Dolet, citing "blasphemy, sedition and 'exposition' of banned and damnable books" and condemned him to be hanged and then burned with his books until his body was "converted into ashes".